Couple gives God thanks for successful kidney transplant

-The last time the Daily Journal checked in on Harold Weems was May 19, 2021, when he was still waiting for a donated kidney to save his life.
+The last time the Farmington Press checked in on Harold Weems was May 19, 2021, when he was still waiting for a donated kidney to save his life.

 Originally from Bonne Terre, Harold and his wife moved to Farmington in 1972.
 The Weems family used to own the Western Auto store in Bonne Terre, but it closed in 1993.
 Up until then, Harold had commuted between Farmington and Bonne Terre to save driving time for his wife, Carri, who was a beautician in town.